 \section{Description of the many-vortex systems}

 ~~~ Here we describe the vortex loop as some point-like particle with the internal degree of the freedom.
-This approach gives new possibilities for studying many-vortex flows.
-First, we consider the fluid flow which contains $N$ non-interacting vortexes numbered by some multi-index $[n]$.
+This approach gives possibilities for studying many-vortex flows.
+First, we consider the fluid flow which contains $N$ non-interacting vortices numbered by some multi-index $[n]$.
 For the sake of clarity, we will assume that the fluid is in the volume $V$, which was introduced in the previous section.
-We will also make the following assumptions: \begin{enumerate} \item As well-known, some space averaging is needed for the description of a turbulent flow in a concrete physical system.
-We assume that the number of vortexes $N$ is sufficiently large, so that the space averaging volume $\delta V$ contains a large number of the vortex loops with centers $\boldsymbol{q}_{[s]}$; \item The unequalities $R_n < l_a/2$ take place for every vortex of radius $R_n$ where the value $l_a \simeq \sqrt[3]{V/N}$ is average distance between the vortex centers; \item Let the value $l_1$ be the distance in the fluid flow such that correlation for any parameters in the points $\boldsymbol{q}_1$ and $\boldsymbol{q}_2$ is absent if $|\boldsymbol{q}_1 - \boldsymbol{q}_2| > l_1$.
+We will also make the following assumptions: \begin{enumerate} \item As is well-known, some space averaging is needed for the description of a turbulent flow in a concrete physical system.
+We assume that the number of vortices $N$ is sufficiently large, so that the space averaging volume $\delta V$ contains a large number of the vortex loops with centers $\boldsymbol{q}_{[s]}$; \item The unequalities $R_n < l_a/2$ take place for every vortex of radius $R_n$ where the value $l_a \simeq \sqrt[3]{V/N}$ is average distance between the vortex centers; \item Let the value $l_1$ be the distance in the fluid flow such that correlation for any parameters in the points $\boldsymbol{q}_1$ and $\boldsymbol{q}_2$ is absent if $|\boldsymbol{q}_1 - \boldsymbol{q}_2| > l_1$.
 We suppose that the unequality $l_a \ge l_1$ takes place. \end{enumerate} As mentioned earlier, we suppose that coordinates $\boldsymbol{q}_{[k]}$ of our ''structured particle'' coincide with the center of the vortex ring.
 What is the quantized fluid velocity $\boldsymbol{u}_{[s]}$ in the point $\boldsymbol{q}_{[s]}$?
 This value can be calculated as follows:

-where the velosity $\boldsymbol{u}_{v} = (\beta_1 R/t_0) \boldsymbol{e} $ of the vortex ring is defined in accordance with formula (\ref{our_sol}).
-Therefore, the formulas (\ref{vel_fl}), (\ref{circ_t}) and (\ref{R_quant}) that were deduced earlier, give the following expression for the quantized fluid velocity in the point $\boldsymbol{q}_{[s]}$:
+where the velocity $\boldsymbol{u}_{v} = (\beta_1 R/t_0) \boldsymbol{e} $ of the vortex ring is defined in accordance with formula Eq. (\ref{our_sol}).
+Therefore, the formulas Eqs. (\ref{vel_fl}), (\ref{circ_t}) and (\ref{R_quant}) that were deduced earlier, give the following expression for the quantized fluid velocity in the point $\boldsymbol{q}_{[s]}$:

 where the numbers $n,m,\ell,k$ are random natural numbers and the vector $\boldsymbol{e}$ is a random unit vector.
-In accordance with the assumptions made, formula (\ref{u_flow}) models a quasi-random velocity distribution in a turbulent flow.
+In accordance with the assumptions made, formula Eq. (\ref{u_flow}) models a quasi-random velocity distribution in a turbulent flow.